· Invest in a USCIS-approved project and obtain permanent residency

 Yes.
 While simply buying a home does not qualify, structured EB-5 real estate investments—such as student housing and mixed-use developments—allow investors to obtain a Green Card through investment in real estate.
 Projects like Archer Place in Florida are specifically designed to meet EB-5 requirements, combining capital security with the chance to obtain U.S. residency through investment.

-An investment-based Green Card, also known as the EB-5 Green Card, grants foreign investors and their families permanent residency in the U.S. by investing in qualified projects.
-It is one of the most efficient ways to obtain U.S. permanent residency through investment, bypassing the restrictions of temporary visas like H-1B or F-1.
+An investment-based Green Card — also known as the EB-5 Green Card — grants foreign investors and their families U.S. permanent residency by investing in qualified projects that create American jobs.
+It is one of the most direct paths to permanent residency available, bypassing the restrictions of temporary visas like H-1B or F-1.

 Connect with BAI Capital for expert guidance and resources tailored to your needs.